 The meaning of Tanoshii

-The word tanoshii [楽しい] means pleasant, fun, happy and delicious.
-Used in situations like "That day was so much fun” or ”I had a lot of fun with that”.
-The character [楽] can mean music, comfort and ease and is involved in many words related to pleasant things like wonderful music.
+The word tanoshii [楽しい] means pleasant, fun, happy, and delicious.
+Used in situations like "This day was very fun" or "I had a lot of fun with that".
+The ideogram [楽] can mean music, comfort, and ease and is involved in various words related to pleasant things like wonderful music.

 Unlike ureshii, the word tanoshii is often used to show sustained and long-term happiness.
 There are cases where the two are interchangeable when expressing happiness.